 In the winter of 1958-1959, Dyatlov began to prepare new expedition of which the whole section knew.
 Initially, the expedition was supposed to be carried out in the Subpolar Ural, but since this area required a lot of time, it was abandoned and the Northern Ural was chosen - the region is easier and more accessible.
 I myself was also in midst of a preparation of a category III trip to the Subpolar Ural, and Dyatlov and I often talked about our routes, shared our experience, jointly decided on some or other issues of preparation, tactics on the route.

 On January 23, the Dyatlov group left Sverdlovsk, four hours later my group left as well.
 I returned to Sverdlovsk on 24 February.
-3-4 hours after my arrival a member of my Sedov campaign came to me and said that Dyatlov group had not met to the deadline.
+3-4 hours after my arrival a member of my trek Sedov came to me and said that Dyatlov group had not met the deadline.